![]() |

 After a couple week sabbatical the construction

-crew arrived and the building began on the
+crew arrived and the building construction

-crew started putting up the structure.
+the crew started putting up the structure.
 I was told that

 they would work through the winter as long as the wind chill